keenangraham/openapi-to-python-client/docs/IgvfApi.md

 # **schema_for_item_type**
 > object schema_for_item_type(item_type)

-Retrieve JSON schemas for all item types
+Retrieve JSON schema for item type

 Returns JSON schemas of all the item types defined in IGVF